GitNick88/GitNick88.github.io/_posts/2020-2-4-Insurance-Costs-Predictive-Model.md

 ![correlation matrix](/img/top feature importance.PNG)

-3) The last questions that I asked data was: Do men or women cost more money?
+3) The last question that I was curious to ask was: Do men or women cost more money?
 My original though was that men, on average, would cost less than women.
 I was wrong.
-Again, looking at the baseline, men cost on average $13,956 and women $12,569.
+Men cost on average $13,956 and women $12,569.

 ## How accurate is my predictive model?
 As I've stated before, baselines are helpful as a reference point but I think we can improve our understanding of healthcare costs if we do better with a predictive model.
 If we want to anticipate future costs we need to use a linear regression model that fits better to the data, rather than just an average of the totals.

 To build a model, I separated out from the dataset a training set, validation set, and a testing set.
 That way we can run the test data as data that the model has never interacted with.
-This will give us our accuracy score.
-The tested two difference types of models and in the end I fit a XGBoost model because it got a higher accuracy rating.
+This will give us our R Squared score.
+Then I tested two difference types of models and in the end I fit a XGBoost model because it got a higher rating.

 ![Top Dataframe](/img/XGBoost.PNG)